On dynamical skew braces and skew bracoids: Introduction

 It is natural to consider the theory of the set-theoretic \textsc{ybe}, and see what properties or definitions can be translated to quivers.
 This has been done in many places.

-Solutions in $\mathsf{Set}$ have been studied for a long time, and the following picture emerged: 1) there are structures called \emph{braided groups}, defined by Majid \cite{Majid_braidedgroups, MJbraided}; 2) braided groups are equivalent to \emph{matched pairs of groups} \cite{takeuchi1981matched}, which produce solutions to the set-theoretic \textsc{ybe} (see Lu, Yan and Zhu \cite{LYZ}); 3) not all solutions come from braided groups, but every solution is ``enveloped'' by a braided group, whose underlying group is the \emph{structure group of the solution} defined by Etingof, Schedler and Soloviev \cite{etingof1999set}; 4) braided groups are equivalent to \emph{skew braces}, defined by Guarnieri and Vendramin \cite{guarnieri2017skew} generalising Rump \cite{rump2007braces}; and finally, 5) braided groups are also equivalent to \emph{post-groups}, introduced by Bai, Guo, Sheng and Tang \cite{postgroups}, that are relevant objects in the theory of post-Lie algebras.
+Solutions in $\mathsf{Set}$ have been studied for a long time, and the following picture emerged: \textit{i}) there are structures called \emph{braided groups}, whose explicit definition appears in Lu, Yan, and Zhu \cite{LYZ} after a categorical notion with the same name was given by Majid \cite{Majid_braidedgroups, MJbraided}; \textit{ii}) braided groups are equivalent to \emph{matched pairs of actions on groups} \cite{takeuchi1981matched}, which produce solutions to the set-theoretic \textsc{ybe}, see \cite{LYZ}; \textit{iii}) not all solutions come from braided groups, but every solution is ``enveloped'' by a braided group, whose underlying group is the \emph{structure group of the solution} defined by Etingof, Schedler, and Soloviev \cite{etingof1999set}; \textit{iv}) braided groups are equivalent to \emph{skew braces}, defined by Guarnieri and Vendramin \cite{guarnieri2017skew} generalising Rump \cite{rump2007braces}; and finally, \textit{v}) braided groups are also equivalent to \emph{post-groups}, introduced by Bai, Guo, Sheng, and Tang \cite{postgroups}, that are relevant objects in the theory of post-Lie algebras.

-The above picture has been reconstructed for the quiver-theoretic \textsc{ybe}: 1) \emph{braided groupoids} have been defined by Andruskiewitsch \cite{andruskiewitsch2005quiver}; 2) they are equivalent to matched pairs of groupoids \cite{andruskiewitsch2005quiver,mackenzie}, and they provide indeed solutions to the quiver-theoretic Yang--Baxter equation; 3) not all solutions are of this kind, but they are all ``enveloped'' by a braided groupoid, defined on their \emph{structure groupoid} \cite{andruskiewitsch2005quiver}; 4) a quiver-theoretic notion of skew brace, which is equivalent to braided groups, has been recently introduced by Sheng, Tang and Zhu \cite{sheng2024postgroupoidsquivertheoreticalsolutionsyangbaxter} with the name \emph{skew bracoid} (notice that the name was already used for a different structure, see \cite{martin2024skew}); and finally 5) Sheng, Tang and Zhu introduced \emph{post-groupoids} \cite{sheng2024postgroupoidsquivertheoreticalsolutionsyangbaxter}, that are equivalent to braided groupoids, and are relevant in the theory of post-Lie algebroids.
+The above picture has been reconstructed for the quiver-theoretic \textsc{ybe}: \textit{i}) \emph{braided groupoids} have been defined by Andruskiewitsch \cite{andruskiewitsch2005quiver}; \textit{ii}) they are equivalent to matched pairs of groupoids \cite{andruskiewitsch2005quiver,mackenzie}, and they provide indeed solutions to the quiver-theoretic Yang--Baxter equation; \textit{iii}) not all solutions are of this kind, but they are all ``enveloped'' by a braided groupoid, defined on their \emph{structure groupoid} \cite{andruskiewitsch2005quiver}; \textit{iv}) a quiver-theoretic notion of skew brace, which is equivalent to braided groupoids, has been recently introduced by Sheng, Tang, and Zhu \cite{sheng2024postgroupoidsquivertheoreticalsolutionsyangbaxter} with the name \emph{skew bracoid} (notice that the name was already used for a different structure, see \cite{martin2024skew}); and finally \textit{v}) Sheng, Tang, and Zhu introduced \emph{post-groupoids} \cite{sheng2024postgroupoidsquivertheoreticalsolutionsyangbaxter}, that are equivalent to braided groupoids, and are relevant in the theory of post-Lie algebroids.

 From the viewpoint of the \textsc{dybe}, a notion of \emph{dynamical skew brace} has been defined by Anai \cite{anai2021thesis} generalising Matsumoto \cite{matsu}.
 Dynamical skew braces produce solutions to the \textsc{dybe}---and hence to the quiver-theoretic \textsc{ybe}---, and they are very rich in combinatorics \cite{matsumoto2011combinatorialaspects}.